-Tá fáilte romhaibh go léir chuig Áras an Uachtaráin tráthnóna.
-Tá súil agam go bhfuil sibh ag baint taitnimh as an lá.
+Fearaim fáilte romhaibh go léir chuig Áras an Uachtaráin tráthnóna don ócáid speisialta seo.
+Tá súil agam go bhfuil sibh ag baint taitnimh as bhur gcuairt orainn.

 You are all very welcome here this afternoon.
-This is always a very special day in Áras an Úachtaráin.
-It is the day when we officially mark the beginning of the Christmas season by lighting up the big Christmas tree outside.
-All of you have been invited here today to represent, and share this special occasion on behalf of, all the people of Ireland.
+This is always a very special day in Áras an Úachtaráin, the day when we officially mark the beginning of the Christmas season by lighting up the big Christmas tree outside in the garden.
+All of you have travelled to be with us here today are representing the Irish community in all its diversity and are sharing this special occasion on behalf of all the people of Ireland.

-Finally, I would like to thank you all for coming here this afternoon and helping Sabina and me to carry on the great Áras tree lighting tradition.
+Finally, I would like to thank you all for coming here this afternoon and helping to make mine and Sabina’s Christmas in the Áras such a memorable one.
 I would also like to thank the Áras staff who have worked so hard to decorate the house and to provide the fare you have been enjoying.
-Thank you also to our first-aiders and, of course, our talented entertainers the Clarecastle/Ballyea Youth Choir, Leah Barniville, the Fanzini Brothers, Jack Wise, and Brian Halpin.
-My thanks also to Mr. Claus who has come all the way on his sleigh to visit us in the Áras this evening, and to our MC today Niall de Burca.
+Thank you also to our first-aiders and, of course, our talented entertainers the Arís Celebration Choir, Nuala Hayes,

-I hope you have all had a wonderful time, and that this afternoon will become a special family memory to share in years to come.
-I wish each and every one of you a very happy Christmas and a peaceful, prosperous and joyful new year.
+Finally, I hope you all have a wonderful time here and I wish each and every one of you a very, very happy Christmas.

 Guím Nollaig mhór mhaith oraibh ar fad, agus athbhliain faoi shéan is faoi mhaise.